LoliiloolDevs/WaterFall_Old/README.md

 # WaterFall Source [OLD]

-* I'm releasing the old WaterFall Source for you can learn / make exploit with / rewrite it !
+* I'm releasing the old WaterFall Source ,  you can learn / make exploit with / rewrite it !